smeekes/bootUR/README.md

 #>       UR_UK
 #> first     1
 #> last    100
-sample_check$all_equal  # Gives TRUE if the time series all start and end at the same observation
+# Gives TRUE if the time series all start and end at the same observation:
+sample_check$all_equal
 #> [1] FALSE
 ```

-## Univariate Dickey-Fuller unit root test
+## Univariate Bootstrap Unit Root Tests

+### Augmented Dickey-Fuller Test

 To perform a standard augmented Dickey-Fuller (ADF) bootstrap unit root
 test on a single time series, use the `boot_df()` function.
 The function